chrislattman/blogging-project/docs/docker/README.md

     - e.g. `CMD ["/bin/bash"]` or `CMD ["python3", "./setup.py"]` for multiple arguments

 [This](https://gist.github.com/chrislattman/a787857d4bbd3192ebe792c463379084) is an example of a valid Dockerfile.
+Information about multi-stage builds can be found [here](https://docs.docker.com/build/building/multi-stage/).

 ## Creating images, containers, volumes, and networks